Services are available to all students enrolled in classes for the current or upcoming semester.

 - Birth control

 For our students who request testing for sexually transmitted infections (STIs).
 Talk with your provider about which tests are right for you.
 Most testing can be done with just a urine sample, so be sure not to go to the bathroom at least 2 hours before your appointment time.
 Students may also get free HIV testing done during this appointment.
 Bring your insurance card to your appointment.
 Talk to your provider if you have any concerns regarding laboratory testing and privacy.
-Select Primary Care in Pyramed to schedule this appointment type.
+Select STI Screening in Pyramed to schedule this appointment type.

 We offer free and confidential HIV testing for all students.
 Testing is done with a rapid test kit.
 Only a small drop of blood is needed and results are available within 20 minutes.

 HIV is transmitted through the exchange of blood and bodily fluids.
 It is recommended that high-risk individuals get tested at least once a year.
 High-risk individuals are those that have multiple sex partners, have unprotected sex, and/or use intravenous drugs.

 The staff at Student Health Services is sensitive and knowledgeable about Lesbian, Gay, Bisexual, Transgender and Questioning (LGBTQ) students' medical issues.
 Students will receive appropriate screening, literature, treatment, and/or referrals for specific problems.
 We strive to offer an environment that encourages students to seek healthcare in an environment that is inclusive and supportive of diversity in the areas of sexual orientation and gender identity/expression.